Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Many online searches for “hydrated lime in chicken coop” lead to dangerous and incorrect advice.
 Hydrated lime (calcium hydroxide) is not the same as barn lime and is extremely dangerous to chickens.

-• Barn Lime (CaCO3) is non-caustic and safe under bedding.
+• Barn Lime (CaCO₃) is non-caustic and safe under bedding

-• Hydrated Lime (Ca(OH)2) is highly caustic and will cause severe chemical burns to your chickens’ feet, skin, eyes, and respiratory systems.
+• Hydrated Lime (Ca(OH)₂) is highly caustic and will cause severe chemical burns to your chickens’ feet, skin, eyes, and respiratory systems

 Sourcing and Label Verification

-To ensure you’re buying the right product, always read the fine print on the bag.
 If the label does not explicitly say “Calcium Carbonate” or list “Barn Lime,” “Garden Lime,” or “Agricultural Lime,” choose a different product.
 Avoid any product labeled “Builder’s Lime” or “Slaked Lime,” as these are usually the caustic hydrated form.

 Is Barn Lime Safe for Chickens?
 Understanding What Lime Is Safe for Chickens